Welcome to the Essex Society for Family History

 We currently have over 1500 members mostly in the UK but our membership spreads worldwide as shown by the graph which updates for new overseas members as they join.
-We invite you to join us by clicking on the on the RED bar at the bottom this page on.
+We invite you to join us by clicking on the on the RED bar at the bottom of this page.
 You can become a member and instantly use all our membership facilities if you pay your membership fees on line using either a credit/debit card (payment will be taken via the Paypal website) or a Paypal account.

 We have our own On-line Shop (select Shop on the black bar at the top of any page on the site) where you will find credit/debit card facilities for the purchase of all CDs published by the Society and also for the purchase of searches of Essex Records and other services provided by the Society.
 Our full Terms and Conditions may be viewed by following the link from the bottom of each page on the site.

 Our website includes the Members Only Area which provides access to our collection of Parish Registers and Monumental Inscription transcriptions, an Essex Gazetteer which enables members to find that elusive place in Essex, and an on-line archive of back issues of the Essex Family Historian magazine from the first issue in November 1974.

 Full details of our coverage of Parish records indexes are available by clicking on the Services button at the head of each page on the site and choosing Church Records List.
 From our shop you can also order searches of the National Wills index for England and Wales for wills which were proved from 1853 to 1943.